-An impacted tooth is simply a tooth that is blocked or ‘stuck’ under the gum and cannot erupt or grow into the correct position.
-Any tooth can become impacted but the most frequent tooth to be impacted is a wisdom tooth.
+An impacted tooth is simply a blocked tooth or ‘stuck’ under the gum and cannot erupt or grow into the correct position.
+Any tooth can become impacted, but the most frequent tooth to be impacted is a wisdom tooth.
 Wisdom teeth become impacted due to a lack of space or because they grow in a poor position.
-As these teeth normally do not have a chewing or cosmetic purpose they are often removed when they start to cause problems.
+As these teeth normally do not have a chewing or cosmetic purpose, they are often removed when they start to cause problems.

 Treatment options depend on:

 - The condition of your teeth adjacent to the impacted tooth

 Uncover the tooth +/- have an attachment (a gold chain) placed onto the tooth and align the tooth with a brace.

 A fixed orthodontic brace will be placed onto your teeth, and then a gentle force will be applied, usually via the gold chain, to the un-erupted canine tooth to align the tooth into the correct position.
 You may also need to have an additional permanent tooth removed to allow space for the canine tooth.

 Create space for the impacted canine tooth and await eruption.

 Space may be created by the removal of the baby canine tooth and/or brace treatment.
 This treatment option is more successful in younger patients and for those teeth that are almost in the correct position.

 Remove the impacted tooth plus a course of orthodontic treatment to improve the position and appearance of the remaining teeth.